kiki442002/UR10E/README.md

 ## Requirements
 Install mosquitto broker: https://mosquitto.org/download/

-Set up your ip adress to be on the network: 192.168.4.0/24 and the ip adress of the broker must be 192.168.4.1
+Set up your ip adress to be on the network: 192.168.4.0/24 and the ip adress of the broker must be 192.168.4.1 (basicely your PC).

 ## Start broker
 You can start it with: